vulk29/Solving_BP_R/content/tutorials/tutorial5/_index.md

 type: book  # Do not modify.
 ---

-In this tutorial you will learn how get going with Exploratory Data analysis.
+In this tutorial you will learn how to get going with Exploratory Data analysis.
 * 1. Watch the video(s) on BB
 * 2. complete the swirl tutorial on Exploratory Data Analysis.
 Enter the code below in you console and follow the prompts! (fair warning: includes a lot of visualisation!)